johgh/geekstuff/README.markdown

 It's on github so you can make pull requests.
 The posts are inside the _posts folder.
 It's markdown so probably there is no need to preview the site before making a request.

-If you need to preview your changes, you'll need to install some things before (in Ubuntu 14.10/Elementary Freya):
+If you need to preview your changes, you'll need to install some things before (debian and derivatives):

 ```
-sudo apt-get install ruby1.9.1-full nodejs
+sudo apt-get install ruby-full nodejs
 sudo gem install bundler
 # proxy parameter is optional
 sudo gem install bundler --http-proxy http://user:pass@proxyserver:port